 When the student’s application is processed, LECOM automatically sends an e-mail assigning a username and password to the applicant allowing access to portal.lecom.edu.This is a secure site available only to LECOM students, faculty and staff.
 After the admissions office processes the file, the applicant receives an e-mail informing them that their application has been processed and they can visit the portal to view their missing requirements.
 The portal also allows the applicant to keep checking on their application status throughout the process.

-The LECOM School of Pharmacy is fully accredited by the ACPE.
+The LECOM School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education (ACPE).
 If you have additional questions, please visit their website at http://www.acpe-accredit.org/

 - Doctor of Pharmacy